scientific-python/specs/spec-0007/index.md

 1. Those who do not attempt to control the random state.
    Their code will switch from using the unseeded global `RandomState` to using an unseeded `Generator`.
-   Since the underlying _distributions_ of pseudo-random numbers will not change, these users should be unaffected.
+   Since the underlying _distributions_ of pseudo-random numbers will not change, these users should be largely unaffected.
+   While _technically_ this change does not adhere to the Hinsen principle, its impact should be minimal.

 2. Users of `random_state`/`seed` arguments.
    Support for these arguments will be dropped eventually, but during the deprecation period, we can provide clear guidance, via warnings and documentation, on how to migrate to the new `rng` keyword.